 Thomas Thompson and other members of his family were prominent in Strathfield’s history in the late 19th and early 20th century.
 Thompson’s brother Samuel was the owner of ‘Rothesay’ 74-76 Abbotsford Road Homebush and his son George owned ‘Steephurst’ in Albyn Rd Strathfield and served as an Alderman on Strathfield’s first elected Council in 1885.

 In 1853, Thompson married Jane Jones, daughter of retailer David Jones and was related to other Strathfield based families such as Nott, Keep and Arnott families.

-The ‘Malvern’ estate adjoined ‘Llandilo’ (now Trinity Grammar Preparatory School) which was built and owned by his brother-in-law, Dr Phillip Sydney Jones.
+The ‘Malvern’ estate adjoined ‘Llandilo’ (now Trinity Grammar Preparatory School) on The Boulevarde, which was owned by his brother-in-law, Dr Phillip Sydney Jones.

 In 1872, Thompson, his brother Samuel and William Henry Charter entered into partnership as Thompson, Brother & Charter, mining agents and stock and sharebrokers.
 By 1874, Charter left the firm and by 1875, the Thompson brothers were conducting separate businesses.
 In 1880, he was joined in business by his son George and the firm was then known as TJ Thompson & Son.
 When his second son joined the firm, it became TJ Thompson & Thomas James Thompson (from Obituary, Sydney Morning Herald, 1917) Sons.
 TJ Thompson & Sons merged with Charles A Ord & Minnett in 1964.
 The name Thompson disappeared in 1976 when the firm was renamed Ord Minnett Limited.
 The now uses the name JP Morgan and still an active participating organisation.